Lê Văn Viễn: Revolutionary turned collaborator

 Sensing a shift in the political tide, Bảy Viễn seized the opportunity to consolidate his hold on the Bình Xuyên and achieve dominance.
 In the wake of Ba Dương's death, Viễn began secret negotiations with the French Deuxième Bureau for exclusive rights to territory in Saigon, ultimately leading to a March 1948 agreement with Savani, which was formalized on 16 June 1948.
 The French government announced that it "… had decided to confide the police and maintenance of order to the Bình Xuyên troops in a zone where they are used to operating."

 Thereafter, the French turned over Saigon, block-by-block, and by April 1954, Lai Van Sang was director-general of police and the Bình Xuyên controlled not only the Saigon-Cholon capital region but a sixty-mile strip between Saigon and Vũng Tàu, exercising full political and economic control.
 United States observers of the process laconically refer to the Binh Xuyên in this era as a: "... political and racketeering organization which had agreed to carry out police functions [for the Government of Viet-Nam] in return for a monopoly on gambling, opium traffic and prostitution in the metropolitan areas."

 General Viễn and the defeat of the Bình Xuyên

 The United States backed Premier Ngô Đình Diệm in his fight to control South Vietnam.
 In the Battle of Saigon from 28 April to 3 May 1955, Bảy Viễn and his loyal troops were forced back to the Rừng Sác jungle where they were defeated by the regular army.
-Vien stated that he was critical of the United States for having imposed on Vietnam the dictature of Ngô Đình Diệm (Le Monde, 30 September 1972).
+Vien stated that he was critical of the United States for having imposed on Vietnam the dictature of Ngô Đình Diệm.

 Viễn fled to exile in France with the assistance of French authorities, and the Bình Xuyên organization fragmented, later resuming its clandestine form.
 Viễn stayed in France where he died, in Paris, on 27 September 1972, aged 67 or 68.